 For individual members: Category Calculator – click HERE to work out which category you are in!

 Please note that for membership fee purposes the age limits are different.
 There is no Super-Veteran category – only Veteran (65+).
-Junior is under 18 for Membership fee purposes.
+Youth is under 23 as at 1st January in membership year.

 |5-Stand Sporting||32g – 2mm to 2.50mm|

 |ATA Doubles||32g – max. size 7½ (2.4mm) – max. velocity 1290 fps.
 Max.
 1325 fps for 28g, max.
 1350 fps for 24g|

 |ATA Trap||32g – max. size 7½ (2.4mm) – max. velocity 1290 fps.
 Max.
 1325 fps for 28g, max.
 1350 fps for 24g|